boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.register.node/README.md

 # README datalayer.register.node

+## Introduction

 The sample app __datalayer.register.node__ creates a new provider with node '__sdk-cpp-registernode__' and different type elements to the ctrlX Data Layer.

-## Introduction
+## Functional Description

-It demonstrates how you can create a node with data elements to ctrlX CORE or ctrlx CORE Virtual Data Layer.
-These elements can be accessed by a client app (e.g. sample app datalayer.client)
+It demonstrates how you can create Data Layer nodes with different data types.
+These nodes can be accessed by a Data Layer client app e.g. ctrlX-Node-RED.

-* a data provider -> registernode (snap name)
-* a data client -> datalayerclient (snap name) can be used to change the values of provided nodes of datalayer.register.node

-## Prerequisites
+## Implementation Description

-* Build environment - we recommend a QEMU virtual machine
-* ctrlX AUTOMATION SDK archive
-* ctrlX CORE<sup>virtual</sup> or ctrlX CORE

-### Prerequisites for Building the cpp Samples on the Build Environment
+All actions are implemented in main.cpp:

-* Start your build environment
+* Start Data Layer system
-* Copy the ctrlX AUTOMATION SDK archive from your host computer to your build environment:

-    scp -P 10022 com.boschrexroth.sdk.control-*.zip boschrexroth@localhost:~

-* Open a SSH shell on your build environment:

-    ssh -p 10022 boschrexroth@localhost
+* Connect as Data Layer provider
+* Register a flatbuffers schema
+* Register several Data Layer nodes
+* Endless loop where the Data Layer connection is observed

-* Unzip the archive
+* Shutdown if the Data Layer connection is broken

-    unzip -XK com.boschrexroth.sdk.control-*.zip

-* Change to SDK directory public
-* Set x flag:

-    chmod +x bin\oss.flatbuffers\u*\release\flatc

-* If installed remove older ctrlx-datalayer package

-    sudo dpkg -r ctrlx-datalayer

-* Install newest ctrlx-datalayer package

-    sudo dpkg -i deb/ctrlx-datalayer*.deb

-## Getting Started

-1. Launch IDE (VSCode for example)
-2. Open the sample directory `samples-cpp/datalayer.register.node`
+!!! important
+    If the app is running as snap on a ctrlX CORE it will be restarted if it has exited on error.

+## Build and Install the Snap

-3. Build and install the snap as described `Setup` section
+Build and install the snap like described [here](../README.md).

+## Test the Snap

+* Open the web interface of your ctrlX CORE
-4. Check output in the web interface
+* Check output in the web interface

-## Screenshots

 ![Output in diagnosis logbook](docs/images/datalayer.register.node/messages.in.logbook.png)
 ![Data Layer tree](docs/images/datalayer.register.node/datalayer.register.node.png)

-## Troubleshooting

-All automatically created files are located in folders `build` and `generated`.
-If there are unclear messages during the build process, it might help to delete the folders `build` and `generated` and restart the build process.

-## Support

-If you've any questions visit the [ctrlX AUTOMATION Community](https://developer.community.boschrexroth.com/)

 ___